danielsineus/BLACK_AMERICAN_TEXT/README.md

 |The Mule_bone: A Comedy of Negro Life in three Acts|2142|
 |Three Plays: Lawing;Forty Yards;Woofing|1025|

-Booker T. Washington, for most the .
-Secondly, we determine the proportion of the same words used by the three authors.
-It helps use understand words that are likely to be used and in what proportion.
+Before going further in the analysis, we decide not to present much about Nearle Hurston, because similarities between her texts and the others are not much noticeable.
+We determine the proportion of the same words used by the three authors.
+It helps use understand words that are likely to be used by authors and in what proportion in regards of the book or text.
 Let's take an example of a few words amongst a long list of words.

 |words|Washington|Du Bois|Douglass|
 |--|--|--|--|